robdelacruz/txtpages/stock/howto.md

 ## Specifying a url for your txtpage

-Enter some text in the **Custom URL** box (for example: *cathome*).
+Enter a unique text identifier in the **Set URL** box (for example: *cathome*).

-Your txtpage can then be accessed via the link *txtpages.xyz/cathome* .
+A url of *cathome* sets your txtpage to the link *txtpages.xyz/cathome* .

-You will be prompted to enter a different custom url if it's being used by another page.
+You will be prompted to enter a different url if it's being used by another page.

 &nbsp;